-Life insurance provides a safety net to safeguard you and protect yourself and your loved ones, should something unforeseen happen.
+Life insurance provides a safety net to protect yourself and your loved ones, should something unforeseen happen.

 Life insurance can provide you with the peace of mind that if something were to happen, you can still afford the life you had planned for.